Home Contact Links

 Rupert Sheldrake The Science Delusion

 Rupert Sheldrake has an impressive CV.
-He is a biologist and author of more than 85 scientific papers and 9 books, and the co-author of 6 books.
-He was among the top 100 Global Thought Leaders for 2013, as ranked by the Duttweiler Institute, Zurich, Switzerland's leading think tank.
-On ResearchGate, the largest scientific and academic online network, his RG score of 33.5 puts him among the top 7.5% of researchers, based on citations of his peer-reviewed publications.
+He is a biologist and the author of more than eighty-five scientific papers and nine books, as well as co-author of six further volumes.
+He was listed among the top one hundred Global Thought Leaders for 2013 by the Duttweiler Institute in Zurich, Switzerland’s leading think tank.
+On ResearchGate, the largest academic network, his RG score of 33.5 places him within the top 7.5% of researchers worldwide, based on citations of peer-reviewed publications.

-However, his pioneering research has put him on a collision course with rigid materialist science.
-In 2013, his TED talk entitled The Science Delusion was taken out of circulation by TED, relegated to a corner of their website, and stamped with a warning label!
-Arrangements for further discussion were made, but those who condemned the talk failed to show.
-The vast majority of those who spoke out were outraged, including those who'd never heard of morphic resonance.
-Ironically, before the banning the video had a modest 35,000 views; since then its clones have been watched over 5 million times.
-It's also been dubbed in Russian and has subtitles in 20 plus languages.
+However, his pioneering research has placed him on a collision course with rigid materialist science.
+In 2013, his TED talk entitled The Science Delusion was removed from circulation, relegated to a corner of the TED website, and stamped with a formal warning label.
+Arrangements for further discussion were announced, but those who publicly condemned the talk failed to appear.
+The response was overwhelmingly critical, often from commentators unfamiliar with morphic resonance.
+Ironically, before its removal the video had attracted around thirty-five thousand views; since then, unofficial copies have amassed over five million views worldwide.
+It has also been dubbed into Russian and subtitled in more than twenty languages.

-Sheldrake has taken a keen interest in the nature of consciousness, psi phenomenon, and memory in nature.
-He is perhaps best known for the latter - his work on Morphic Resonance.
-His work certainly resonates with EU advocates, who see the universe as a dance of electrical particles.
+Sheldrake has taken a sustained interest in the nature of consciousness, psi phenomena, and memory in nature.
+He is perhaps best known for the latter — his controversial work on morphic resonance.
+That work resonates strongly with Electric Universe advocates, who view the cosmos as an interconnected dance of electrical particles rather than inert matter alone.

 Here is the banned TED talk.

-In other words, these constants could now vary without our knowledge.
-Rather than hiding this, Rupert jokes that it would be fun to see a kind of financial style index of fluctuating constants, perhaps published on a daily basis.
+In principle, these constants could now vary without our direct awareness.
+Rather than concealing this, Sheldrake jokes that it would be refreshing to publish a financial-style index of fluctuating physical constants, updated daily for public inspection.

-From an Electric Universe perspective, such fluctuations are not surprising.
-Gravity, for example, is expected to vary according to the prevailing electrical environment.
+From an Electric Universe perspective, such fluctuations are not especially surprising.
+Gravity, for example, is expected to vary with changes in the surrounding electrical environment.

 Pseudo skepticism

-Self styled skeptics pride themselves on debunking claims that do not fit their world view.
-There is clearly a living to be made at this, and there is probably also some good to come out of it if and where fraud is exposed.
-The trouble is, many such skeptics tend to go overboard and lump all non-standard and alternative theories into the same basket.
-Needless to say, most new theories tend to be attacked to begin with, regardless of evidence.
-Many such controversies are well documented in Thomas Kuhn's work on the nature of paradigm shifts.
-His book The Structure of Scientific Revolutions was influential in both academic and popular circles.
+Self-styled skeptics often pride themselves on debunking claims that fail to align with their preferred worldview.
+There is clearly a livelihood to be made here, and some good may indeed result when genuine fraud is exposed.
+The problem arises when skepticism hardens into reflexive dismissal.
+Too often, non-standard and alternative theories are lumped together indiscriminately, regardless of evidence.
+As history shows, most new theories are attacked at birth.
+Many such disputes are well documented in Thomas Kuhn’s work on paradigm shifts.
+His book The Structure of Scientific Revolutions was influential in both academic and popular discourse.

-Many pseudo-skeptics pride themselves, in particular, on debunking beliefs in a God or Gods.
-Arguments in respect of a supreme being are beyond the scope of this web site, but when it comes to the gods of myth and legend, there is another important angle that should be taken into account.
+Many pseudo-skeptics focus their energies, in particular, on debunking belief in a God or gods.
+Arguments concerning a supreme being lie beyond the scope of this website.
+However, when it comes to the gods of myth and legend, there is another dimension that deserves serious consideration.

-Mythologists like David Talbott, Ev Cochrance, and Dwardu Cardona, who have worked closely with the Electric Universe, look for patterns.
-When it comes to the gods of myth and legend, we discover that so many of these gods are associated with the planets Saturn, Mars, and Venus.
-Different cultures have feared, worshipped, and depicted them in manifold ways, but the key points of agreement are difficult to ignore from the perspective of comparative mythology.
-In other words, it is naive to dismiss the origin of related archetypal symbols as the work of ignorance and superstition.
-Mankind may be a story telling race, but verbal traditions the world over pride themselves on accuracy and continuity, not elaboration.
-There is a bigger picture to take into account.
-See the mythology and catastrophism sections of this web site.
+Mythologists such as David Talbott, Ev Cochrane, and Dwardu Cardona — all closely associated with Electric Universe research — look for patterns rather than dismissals.
+Across cultures, the gods of myth and legend are repeatedly associated with the planets Saturn, Mars, and Venus.
+Although these deities were feared, worshipped, and depicted in diverse ways, the points of agreement are striking.
+From a comparative mythology perspective, it is naive to dismiss these shared archetypes as mere superstition or ignorance.
+Humanity may be a storytelling species, but oral traditions worldwide prize continuity and fidelity — not embellishment.
+There is a larger picture to consider.
+See the mythology and catastrophism sections of this website.

-Pseudo-skepticism or one way skeptıcısm is, in fact, a classic demonstration of the limited left-brain thinking mentioned above.
-Iain McGilchrist has highlighted the weaknesses and shortfalls of this mindset.
+Pseudo-skepticism — or one-way skepticism — is, in fact, a textbook example of the limited left-hemisphere thinking discussed earlier.
+Iain McGilchrist has repeatedly highlighted the blind spots and vulnerabilities of this mindset.

 "I would like to put in a word for uncertainty.
-In the field of religion there are dogmatists of no-faith as there are of faith, and both seem to me closer to one another than those who try to keep the door open to the possibility of something beyond the customary ways in which we think, but which we would have to find, painstakingly, for ourselves ...
-Certainty is the greatest of all illusions: whatever kind of fundamentalism it may underwrite, that of religion or science, it is what the ancients meant by hubris.
+In the field of religion there are dogmatists of no-faith as there are of faith, and both seem to me closer to one another than those who try to keep the door open to possibilities beyond customary ways of thinking — possibilities we would have to discover painstakingly for ourselves.
+Certainty is the greatest of all illusions.
+Whatever form of fundamentalism it supports, whether religious or scientific, it is what the ancients meant by hubris.
 The only certainty, it seems to me, is that those who believe they are certainly right are certainly wrong."

 Small brain